Apple OS X

 The keyboard that comes with most computers, including Apple computers,

 is a cheap commodity keyboard.
-I use the
+I use a

 A single USB port on a computer can support up to 127 devices.
 To connect more than one